<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=172061883552505&amp;ev=PageView&amp;noscript=1">

 They'll also feel heard, which goes a long way in establishing brand trust.

-Certain products, programs, and services actually cover a much wider range of pain points than what they're advertised as.
+Certain products, programs, and services actually cover a much wider range of pain points than advertised.
+This makes sense since you can't really fit every possible use case for every potential user into a single ad of reasonable length.

-That hidden value broadened the audience to more than just avid gamers once people learned that they'd have an all-in-one entertainment center in one console.
+That hidden value broadened the audience to more than just avid gamers once people learned that they'd have an all-in-one entertainment center in addition to a gaming platform.
+Being able to replace multiple devices with a single one that only takes a single

 Emotions help marketing and sales.
 We know this.
 Building relationships with prospects and customers often leads to a better quality sale both for the buyer and the company.

-By leading both the marketing and the sale with a benefit statement, you'll be able to establish trust and familiarity with your customers.
+By leading both the marketing and the sales conversation with a benefit statement, you'll be able to establish trust and familiarity with your customers.
 That sort of relationship can lead to repeat customers and upsells.

 How to Write a Benefit Statement in 5 Steps

-It's actually incredibly easy to create a benefit statement if you truly understand your business and what it is you're selling.
+It's actually incredibly easy to create a benefit statement if you truly understand your business, your product/service, and your audience.
 More importantly, it's even easier if you believe in what you're selling.

 Here are five easy steps to help structure your benefit statement: